How to get free e-books

 Here’s a list of websites that offer free public domain e-books:

-And there you have it, a list of websites where you can download free, public domain e-books.
+There you have it, a list of websites where you can download free, public domain e-books.

 How to borrow e-books for free